jackos/gobook/README.md

 ## Development Status
+### Working
-- [ x ] Add an option to activate extension with .md or .gobook files
+- Add an option to activate extension with .md or .gobook files
-- [ x ] Activate extension as default when opening a .gobook file
+- Activate extension as default when opening a .gobook file
+- Syntax highlighting

+### In Development
-- [   ] Make an icon for .gobook files
+- Make an icon for .gobook files
-- [   ] Save output of cells to file
+- Save output of cells to file
-- [ x ] Syntax highlighting
-- [   ] Code completion
+- Code completion
-- [   ] Auto format cells
+- Auto format cells
+- Variables explorer
+- Linting
-- [   ] Export to PDF
+- Export to PDF